What is a math coprocessor?

 Since newer computers include this component as part of the CPU, its actions are not visible other than through general CPU monitoring.
 While still optional, being part of the overall CPU helps performance because programs that can make use of these features will do so without user intervention.
 Comparing spreadsheet performance on two computers, one with and one without a math coprocessor, should show a considerable improvement in performance where the chip is present, assuming the CPU chip speeds are the same.

-See also What is a laptop docking station?
+See also What is a screen inverter?

 Related Posts